leafsphp/.github/CODE_OF_CONDUCT.md

 # Code of Conduct

-The Leaf Code of Conduct can be found in the [Leaf website](https://leafphp.dev/coc).
+The Leaf Code of Conduct can be found on [leafphp.dev](https://leafphp.dev/community/code-of-conduct.html)